yesydiahrosita/SpeechEmotionRecognitioninBahasa/README.md

 To improve performance and prevent overfitting, **dropout regularization** and **hyperparameter tuning** were applied.

 The use of **MFCC** as the primary feature was chosen due to its effectiveness in representing speech characteristics, especially timbre and tonal variations.

 This systematic approach allows comprehensive comparison across models and helps identify the **optimal configuration** for emotion classification.

+## 🛡️ Ethical Considerations & Informed Consent

+This research involved **actors** as participants for recording emotional speech samples.
+To ensure ethical compliance:

+- **Informed consent** was obtained from all participating actors.
+- The recordings were carried out using prepared scripts corresponding to specific emotion classes (Neutral, Happy, Surprise, Angry, Sad).
+- No personal identifiers (such as names or sensitive information) were included in the dataset.
+- The dataset is intended solely for **research and educational purposes**, and not for commercial use.

+By using actors and scripted speech, this study avoids the use of sensitive real-world lecturer or student data, while still providing a representative and diverse dataset for training and evaluating emotion recognition models.